tanishakarmakar/MyInscribe-Content-Craft/README.md

 If the path to the Llama model changes, update it in backend/app/ai.py, line 11

 # Run the frontend
-Go to the frontend/ folder directory and run this command:
+Go to the MyInscribe-Content-Craft/frontend directory and run this command:
 npm start

 # You are Ready!